 Mental ill health is a growing problem costing UK industry billions a year in sick pay, turnover and lost productivity.
 This article discusses what your business can do to solve the problem and why maintaining good staff mental health is vital for business success.

 Mental ill health is a major issue in today’s society that has both human and financial costs.
-The recent Thriving at Work Report (Farmer and Stevenson, 2017) estimates the cost to UK businesses to be somewhere between £33 billion and £42 billion.
+The government-commissioned Thriving at Work Report (Farmer and Stevenson, 2017) estimates the cost to UK businesses to be somewhere between £33 billion and £42 billion.
 That’s £1300 per employee per year due to lost productivity, increased sickness absence and increased staff turnover.